Democracy in Poland Is in Mortal Danger

-A few minutes’ walk from the center of Gdansk, with its redbrick churches and cobble-stoned alleyways, a giant sans-serif sign welcomes visitors to the city’s historic shipyard: the STOCZNIA GDAŃSKA.
+A few minutes’ walk from the center of Gdańsk, with its redbrick churches and cobblestone alleyways, a giant sans serif sign welcomes visitors to the city’s historic shipyard: the STOCZNIA GDAŃSKA.

-A few hundred yards from the European Solidarity Center, there is a small military-style barrack that formerly served Solidarity as its headquarters.
+A few hundred yards from the European Solidarity Center is a small, military-style barrack that formerly served as Solidarity’s headquarters.
 Wałęsa keeps an office in the former, but has not set foot in the latter in many years.
 He and the union he once led are now on opposite sides of the country’s political rift: Like many of its blue-collar members, the new leadership of Solidarity is largely supportive of a populist government that, according to Wałęsa, is threatening the country’s hard-won democracy.

 Read: A warning from Europe: The worst is yet to come

-To the surprise of political analysts, this paranoid stew of fearmongering has proven politically potent.
-The Kaczyńskis won power in 2005, with Jarosław serving as prime minister and his brother Lech as president.
+To the surprise of political analysts, this paranoid stew of fearmongering has proved politically potent.
+The Kaczyńskis won power in 2005, with Jarosław serving as prime minister and Lech as president.
 Their hold on power slipped away when another party on which Law and Justice relied for its parliamentary majority defected, and Lech died in a tragic plane crash.
-But in the fall of 2015, Kaczyński staged a successful comeback: the party he leads won the presidency as well as, for the first time, an absolute majority in the Sejm.
+But in the fall of 2015, Kaczyński staged a successful comeback: The party he leads won the presidency as well as, for the first time, an absolute majority in the Sejm.

 Over the past four years, Kaczyński has used his power to stage a massive attack on Poland’s democratic institutions.
 In an astoundingly short span of time, he has turned state television networks into reliable purveyors of government propaganda; gained effective control of the country’s court system; weakened the independence of the electoral commission; restricted free speech; and initiated a number of high-profile trials against political opponents, including the director of the European Solidarity Center.
 As Wałęsa put it in a public letter co-signed by 14 other senior statesmen from across the political spectrum, the government has repeatedly attacked the country’s “division of power” in ways that seriously imperil “the foundations of the democratic state.”